jannafierst/FIU_CRE/README.md

 interproscan.sh -i 356.protein.fasta -f tsv -dp -goterms -pa

 Here, I am asking interproscan (interproscan.sh) to perform functional annotation on my proteome (356.protein.fasta) including gene ontology annotations (-goterms) and pathway information (-pa).
-I am asking for a tab-separated output file (-f tsv).
+I am asking for a tab-separated output file (-f tsv) and -dp is disable precalculated lookup service, we will calculated everything fresh for this genome.

 If we have time we will also try to use AGAT for annotation statistics: